strongqa/howitzer/GETTING_STARTED.md

 :login, :domain, :email, :password, :mailbox, :first_name, :last_name, :full_name

-To generate this object use _Gen::user(params={})_ method.
+Use _Gen::user(params={})_ method to generate this object.

-Also you can reopen _Gen_ module to add your own objects to generate, also use this module to generate some other data specific for your tests.
+Also you can reopen _Gen_ module to add your own objects for generation.
+You can use this module to generate some other data specific for your tests.
-When using Cucumber create Gen.rb file in **/features/support** directory.
-When using Rspec create _Gen.rb_ file in **/spec/support** directory.
+When using Cucumber, create a Gen.rb file in the **/features/support** directory.
+When using Rspec, create a _Gen.rb_ file in the **/spec/support** directory.

 ### Cucumber Transformers ###

 In **/features/support/tranformers.rb** file are described Cucumber transformers (to see more info visit this one:
+You will find the description of the Cucumber transformers in the **/features/support/tranformers.rb** file.
+To get more information, refer to this site:
 [https://github.com/cucumber/cucumber/wiki/Step-Argument-Transforms](https://github.com/cucumber/cucumber/wiki/Step-Argument-Transforms)).
-We are using transformers to use generated data objects in tests.
-For example let’s imagine that we need to write _sign_up.feature:_
+We use transformers for generating data objects in tests.
+Let’s imagine, for example, that you need to write a _sign_up.feature:_

 ```ruby
 Feature: Sign Up